pop-os/cosmic-epoch/README.md

 ## Setup on distributions without packaging of COSMIC components

-The COSMIC desktop environment requires a few dependencies:
+The COSMIC desktop environment requires a few dependencies.
+The rustc and just packages of your distro may be too old, so we recommend installing rustc and cargo with rustup, and installing just with cargo.
 (This list does not try to be exhaustive, but rather tries to provide a decent starting point.
 For detailed instructions, check out the individual projects):

 - [just](https://github.com/casey/just)
 - rustc
+- cargo
+- c compiler (cc)
+- make
+- git
 - libwayland
 - mesa (or third-party libEGL/libGL implementations, though interfacing with mesa's libglvnd is generally recommended).
 - libseat